lmartel-school/cs244b-lab1/README.md

             return *r;
         }

-Finally, you should be able to see how this works by running the server and client shell in separate terminals.
+Finally, you should be able to test the create method by running the server and client shell in separate terminals.

         $ server/server